MichaelZaniewski/British-Airways-Reviews/README.md

 |     route           |       string      | entertainment       | integer             |
 | date_flown          |        date       |
 ## Executive Summary
-- The average entertainment rating for all seat and traveler types are consistently lowest among all other metrics.
+- Entertainment is consistently ranked lowest.
 This area should be addressed immedietly as it has the most room to improve.
 ### Overview
 ### Findings
 ### Recommendations